bis-med-it/gingado/CONTRIBUTING.md

 ### Modifying the index page and README.md

-To modify the index page or the README.md file in the repository root, please edit the index.qmd file.
-All changes in the index.qmd file will automatically be rendered to the README.md file in the repository root via a post-render script `copy_readme_to_root.py`.
+To modify the index page or the README.md file in the repository root, please only edit the index.qmd file.
+All changes in the index.qmd file will be rendered to the README.md file and moved automatically to the repository root via a post-render script `move_readme_to_root.py`.

 ### Reporting Issues and Suggestions